M+ Audio Guide

 “Keypad,” “Tours,” and “Settings” are fixed at the bottom of the screen for visitors to navigate throughout their experience.

-This PWA uses a simple interface, recreating familiar and intuitive UI patterns.
-Three main functions — “Keypad,” “Tours,” and “Settings” – are fixed to the bottom of the screen for ease of navigation for visitors, regardless of their technical literacy.
+The PWA employs familiar and intuitive user interactive patterns as its foundation.
+Three main functions — “Keypad,” “Tours,” and “Settings” — are fixed at the bottom of the interface, where visitors can conveniently toggle between them.

 There are three audio guide interfaces.
 The first interface features the tours overview page.
 The second interface features the exhibition introduction page, and the third interface features an exhibition overview page.